chrisrac/hostmodel/README.md

 > ***This software is currently under development!*** Important notes, current progress and known issues can be found below.

 ### Description
-*hostmodel* is a Python package for temporal hydrological extremes pattern identification and analysis based on harmonic oscillator theorem.
+*hostmodel* is a Python package for hydrological extremes short- and long-term pattern identification and analysis based on harmonic oscillator theorem.
 This package contains tools for full HOST model calculation according to following sheme:
 > Published workflow scheme goes here.
 Documentation will be published according to work timeframe.